garethgeorge/backrest/docs/src/docs/api.md

 ::: warning
 The structure of the operation history is subject to change over time.
 Different fields may be added or removed in future versions.
 :::

+### Health Check API

+A health check endpoint is available for monitoring and for liveness probes (e.g. in Kubernetes).

+`GET /healthz`

+This endpoint will return an HTTP `200 OK` status with the body `OK` if the service is running.
+It does not require authentication.